-- Make sure health problems are treated and kept under control.
+- 1. Make sure health problems are treated and kept under control.
 If you have diabetes, control your blood sugar levels.
-If you have high blood pressure, monitor it closely. - See your doctor regularly.
-Prenatal care can help keep you and your baby healthy and spot problems if they occur. - Ask your doctor before stopping any medicines you take or taking any new medicines.
-Prescriptions, over-the-counter, and herbal medicine all can harm your baby. - Continue taking folic acid throughout your pregnancy.
+If you have high blood pressure, monitor it closely. - 2.
+See your doctor regularly.
+Prenatal care can help keep you and your baby healthy and spot problems if they occur. - 3.
+Ask your doctor before stopping any medicines you take or taking any new medicines.
+Prescriptions, over-the-counter, and herbal medicine all can harm your baby. - 4.
+Continue taking folic acid throughout your pregnancy.
 All women capable of pregnancy should get a minimum of 800 mcg of folic acid every day.
 Getting enough folic acid lowers the risk of some birth defects.
-Taking a vitamin with folic acid will help you to be sure you are getting enough. - Get a flu shot.
+Taking a vitamin with folic acid will help you to be sure you are getting enough. - 5.
+Get a flu shot.
 Pregnant women can get very sick from the flu and may need hospital care.
-Ask your doctor about the flu vaccine. - Pregnant women should get a dose of Tdap during every pregnancy, to protect the newborn from pertussis. - Always wear a seatbelt.
+Ask your doctor about the flu vaccine. - 6.
+Pregnant women should get a dose of Tdap during every pregnancy, to protect the newborn from pertussis. - 7.
+Always wear a seatbelt.
 The lap strap should go under your belly, across your hips.
 The shoulder strap should go between your breasts and to the side of your belly.
-Make sure it fits snuggly. - Eat a variety of healthy foods.
-Include fruits, vegetables, whole grains, calcium-rich foods, lean meats, and a variety of cooked seafood. - Join a childbirth or parenting class. - Drink extra fluids, especially water. - Get moving!
-Start or continue an exercise program that leads to an eventual goal of moderate intensity exercise for at least 20-30 minutes per day on most or all days of the week.
+Make sure it fits snuggly. - 8.
+Eat a variety of healthy foods.
+Include fruits, vegetables, whole grains, calcium-rich foods, lean meats, and a variety of cooked seafood. - 9.
+Join a childbirth or parenting class. - 10.
+Get moving!
+Start or continue an exercise program that leads to an eventual goal of moderate-intensity exercise for at least 20-30 minutes per day on most or all days of the week.
 Your goal would be to exercise at least 150 minutes per week as a minimum.
-Examples of appropriate exercises would be walking, swimming, stationary cycling, low impact aerobics.
+Examples of appropriate exercises would be walking, swimming, stationary cycling, low impact aerobics. - 11.
 Get enough sleep.
 Aim for 7 to 9 hours every night.
 Resting on your left side helps blood flow to you and your baby and prevents swelling.
-Using pillows between your legs and under your belly will help you get comfortable.
+Using pillows between your legs and under your belly will help you get comfortable. - 12.
+Gain a healthy amount of weight.
+Gaining more than the recommended amount during pregnancy increases a woman's risk for pregnancy complications.
+It also makes it harder to lose the extra pounds after childbirth.
+Check with your doctor to find out how much weight you should gain during pregnancy. - 13.
+Wash your hands, especially after handling raw meat or using the bathroom. - 14.
+Set limits.
+If you can, control the stress in your life and set limits.
+Don't be afraid to say "no" to requests for your time and energy.
+Ask for help from others.